The South African Embassy in Dakar selected the premises of the West...

 WARA Summer Institutes

-WARA Summer Institutes are held on a yearly basis, and are organized around a particular theme.
-Summer institutes typically last for two weeks, and are geared toward college and university faculty who wish to develop and expand teaching or research related to the topic of a given year’s institute.
-Activities include lectures, seminars, and discussion sessions with local specialists in the focus area.
+WARA Summer Institutes are organized around specific themes and are geared toward college and university faculty who wish to develop and expand teaching or research related to the topic of a given year’s institute.
+Typically institutes last for two weeks, and include lectures, seminars, and discussion sessions with local specialists in the focus area.
 Group excursions are also included to cultural and historic sites relating to that year’s institute topic.

 - Contemporary Islam in West Africa: Senegal in Perspective2003- Senegal